lelouchneo/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/first-api.md

 ## Introduction

-Your onboarding is now complete!
+Your onboarding is now officially complete!
 The next step will be to setup a very basic API to demonstrate how APIs are managed within Tyk Cloud.
+If you know how to add an API, go ahead and [start testing it!]({{< ref "/content/tyk-cloud/getting-started-tyk-cloud/test-api.md" >}})

 ## Steps to add an API in Tyk Cloud